tonioloewald/bindinator.js/docs/binding-data.md

 `b8r.getListPath` retrieves the data-path corresponding to the list of which the `[data-list-instance]` is a member.

+    b8r.getListTemplate(element)

+`b8r.getListTemplate` will find the template element which spawned the list instance containing the element provided.

     b8r.removeListInstance(element)

 `b8r.removeListInstance` removes the list member corresponding to the `[data-list-instance]`